efrei-ADDE92-CTP/groupe6/README.md

 curl http://localhost:8080/metrics
 ````

-- With that last command on the third CLI, We have access to our `/metrics` endpoint, as before (cf *prometheus3.JPG*).
+With that last command on the third CLI, We have access to our `/metrics` endpoint on the CLI, as before.